-To have a political obligation is to have a moral duty to obey the laws of one’s country or state.
-On that point there is almost complete agreement among political philosophers.
-But how does one acquire such an obligation, and how many people have really done what is necessary to acquire it?
-Or is political obligation more a matter of being than of doing – that is, of simply being a member of the country or state in question?
+This entry follows the traditional practice of equating political obligation with a moral duty to obey the law of one’s country or state.
+How does one acquire such an obligation, and how many people have really done what is necessary to acquire it?
+Or is a political obligation more a matter of being than of doing – that is, of simply being a member of the country or state in question?
 To those questions many answers have been given, and none now commands widespread assent.
 Indeed, a number of contemporary political philosophers deny that a satisfactory theory of political obligation either has been or can be devised.
-Others, however, continue to believe that there is a solution to what is commonly called “the problem of political obligation,” and they are presently engaged in lively debate not only with the skeptics but also with one another on the question of which theory, if any, provides the solution to the problem.
+Others, however, continue to believe that there is a solution to what is commonly called “the problem of political obligation,” and they are presently engaged in a lively debate not only with the skeptics but also with one another on the question of which theory, if any, provides the solution to the problem.

-Whether political obligation is the central or fundamental problem of political philosophy, as some have maintained (e.g., McPherson), may well be doubted.
-There is no doubt, however, that the history of political thought is replete with attempts to provide a satisfactory account of political obligation, from the time of Socrates to the present.
+The history of political thought is replete with attempts to provide a satisfactory account of political obligation, from the time of Socrates to the present.
 These attempts have become increasingly sophisticated in recent years, but they have brought us no closer to agreement on a solution to the problem of political obligation than the efforts of, say, Thomas Hobbes and John Locke in the seventeenth century.
 Nor have these sophisticated attempts made it unnecessary to look back to earlier efforts to resolve the problem.
-On the contrary, an appreciation of the troublesome nature of political obligation seems to require an examination of its place in the history of political thought.
+On the contrary, an appreciation of the troublesome nature of political obligation requires some attention to its place in the history of political thought.

 This essay begins, therefore, with a brief history of the problem of political obligation.
-It then turns, in Part II, to the conceptual questions raised by political obligation, such as what it means for an obligation to be political.
-In Part III the focus is on the skeptics, with particular attention to the self-proclaimed philosophical anarchists, who deny that political obligations exist yet do not want to abolish the state.
-Part IV surveys the leading contenders among the various theories of political obligation now on offer, and Part V concludes the essay with a consideration of recent proposals for pluralistic or “multiple principle” approaches.
+It then turns, in Part 2, to the conceptual questions raised by political obligation, such as what it means for an obligation to be political.
+In Part 3 the focus is on the skeptics, with particular attention to the self-proclaimed philosophical anarchists, who deny that political obligations exist yet do not maintain that the state is necessarily unjustifiable.
+Part 4 surveys the leading contenders among the various theories of political obligation now on offer, and Part 5 concludes the essay with a consideration of recent proposals for pluralistic or “multiple principle” approaches.

 - 1. Political Obligation in Historical Perspective